lechimp-p/php2js/README.md

 to real work, we most probably will add another layer over the bare JS-APIs implemented by this compiler that allow to add client-side functionality to the ILIAS-UI-framework in a structured way.
-This compiler thus is intended to be complemented by a JS-framework written in PHP.
+This compiler thus is intended to be complemented by a client-side-framework written in PHP.